ryanzec/coding-standards/README.md

 ### General

-These are the rules that MUST be applied to all SASS/CSS that is written.
-These rules do NOT apply when modifying 3rd party libraries/scripts, in that case you SHOULD following the coding style code of whatever code you are work with (or follow the appeared style of the file if the code does not have a style guide).
+These are the rules that must be applied to all SASS/CSS that is written.
+These rules do noT apply when modifying 3rd party libraries/scripts, in that case you should following the coding style code of whatever code you are work with (or follow the appeared style of the file if the code does not have a style guide).

-Line length MUST NOT exceed 160 characters
+Line length must noT exceed 160 characters

-You MUST never use inline styles
+You must never use inline styles

 ```html
 <!-- good -->